AlexandreDecan/sismic/docs/extensions.rst

 This extension provides support to import and export statechart written using AMOLA.
 This allows statecharts to be created, edited and displayed with the `ASEME IDE <http://aseme.tuc.gr/>`__.

-The extension and its documentation can be found `here <https://github.com/AlexandreDecan/sismic-extensions/sismic-amola>`__.
+The extension and its documentation can be found `here <https://github.com/AlexandreDecan/sismic-extensions/sismic_amola>`__.

 sismic-semantics
 ================

-This extension provides two variations around the default interpreter: one supporting outer-first/source-state semantics, and a second giving priority to automatic (eventless) transitions.
+This extension provides two variations around the default interpreter: one supporting outer-first/source-state semantics, and a second giving priority to transitions with event (instead of eventless transitions).

-The extension and its documentation can be found `here <https://github.com/AlexandreDecan/sismic-extensions/sismic-semantics>`__.
+The extension and its documentation can be found `here <https://github.com/AlexandreDecan/sismic-extensions/sismic_semantics>`__.